-Available soon: In order to be able to use working and versatile existing irrigation with various flow rates, we are building a Netafim-aponix adapter
+Available as of Winter 2019: In order to be able to use working and versatile existing irrigation with various flow rates, we are building a Netafim-aponix adapter

 Supplemental or full artificial lighting is a challenge